Al-Waqidi: Biography

 Al-Waqidi was born in Medina around 748 AD (130 AH).
 He was the mawla (client) of ‘Abd Allah ibn Burayda of the Banu Aslam of Medina.
 According to Abu Faraj al-Isfahani, al-Waqidi’s mother was the daughter of ‘Isa ibn Ja‘far ibn Sa’ib Khathir, a Persian, and the great-granddaughter of Sa’ib, who introduced music to Medina.
 Amongst his prominent teachers were Ibn Abi Thahab Ma'mar bin Rashid, Malik ibn Anas and Sufyan al-Thawri.
 He lived in Medina at the time of Abu Hanifa and Ja'far al-Sadiq and studied in Al-Masjid an-Nabawi as a student of Malik ibn Anas.
 Al-Waqidi also had access to the grandchildren of Muhammad's companions.
 Al-Waqidi originally earned a living as a wheat trader, but when a calamity struck at the age of 50, he migrated to Iraq during the reign of Harun ar-Rashid.
 He was appointed a judge of eastern Baghdad, and Harun ar-Rashid's heir al-Ma'mun later appointed him the qadi of a military camp at Resafa.

 Al-Waqidi concentrated on history, and was acknowledged as a master of the genre by many of his peers.
 His books on the early Islamic expeditions and conquests predate much of the Sunni and Shia literature of the later Abbasid period.
 His works regarding the battles of Muhammad and his companions were considered reliable by most early Islamic scholars.
 While still regarded as an important source for early Islamic history, later authors debated the reliability of his works.
-Western orientalists who enjoyed his writings include Martin Lings.
+Western orientalists who enjoyed his writings include Martin Lings and Tilman Nagel.